Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 models:
 - name: [<model-name>]
 ```
-defines what is referenced in the ref macro `ref{{'<model-name>'}}`.
-Best practice is usually to match this to the `.sql` filename but changing this doesn't change name the database object in the warehouse.
+This defines what is referenced in the ref macro `ref{{'<model-name>'}}`.
+Best practice is usually to match this to the `.sql` filename but changing the `name` value does NOT change name the database object in the warehouse.

 ### Jobs
 Job queuing: